Key messages

 Copper is a metal that occurs naturally in rocks, soil and water.
 Copper is present in surface waters at very low concentrations, usually less than 0.01 mg/L.

 Copper is used extensively in household pipes and fittings throughout Australia and around the world.
-Copper can leach into drinking water from some copper pipes and fittings, particularly where water has been sitting in contact with these plumbing materials for long periods.
+Copper can leach into drinking water from some copper pipes and fittings, particularly where water has been sitting in contact with these plumbing materials for long periods of time.
 The amount of copper released from plumbing materials into drinking water will depend on the length of time water is in contact with the pipe and fixtures, water temperature and water acidity.
 Hot water systems may contain more copper due to the heating process.
 Excessive copper corrosion can affect water quality and the safety of your drinking water.

 Copper and your health